N05h3ll/Udacity-Cloudformation-HA-App/README.md

-# Udacity-Cloudformation-HA-App
+# Udacity Cloudformation HA-App
-Udacity Devops nanodegree project 2, provide an AWS infrastructure to serve an high availability application using cloudformation.
+## Udacity Devops nanodegree project 2.
+## Providing an AWS infrastructure to serve an high availability application using cloudformation.